m-cochran/Randomerr/market.md

     // Create an instance of the card Element const card = elements.create('card', {
-      hidePostalCode: true, // You can hide the postal code field if not needed
+      hidePostalCode: false, // You can hide the postal code field if not needed
       style: {
         base: {
           fontSize: '16px',